AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 ### Timestamp

 This tutorial has been written by Davide Barranca, software developer and author from Italy.
-It's been first published on November 20th, 2023.
+It's been first published on December 14th, 2023.

 ### Prerequisites